 Existing inhabited buildings purchased for use by DoD will comply with the minimum standards for existing buildings.
 Those buildings will meet the requirements before they can be occupied by DoD personnel.
-Building purchases in progress or programmed as of the date of publication of this UFC are exempt from these standards until they meet one of the other triggers in paragraph 1-8.2.

 1-8.6 Non-DoD Tenant Buildings on DoD Installations.